scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 In this tutorial, we’ll assume that scrapy-poet is already installed on your system.
 If that’s not the case, see :ref:`intro-install`.

-We are going to scrape `quotes.toscrape.com <http://quotes.toscrape.com/>`_, a website that lists quotes from famous authors.
+We are going to scrape `books.toscrape.com <http://books.toscrape.com/>`_, a website that lists books from famous authors.

 This tutorial will walk you through these tasks: